AbelWXChan/UEGazeNet/README.md

 utils.py: Some functions we used.

 in matedata, the file "data.7z" is GTgesture dataset, it is a .npy file with the shape [102000, 1025].
 And you should divide 1 element as label from axis 1(the 1025), then reshape the rest to [102000, 32, 32].
+Or you can get the raw data from here:https://drive.google.com/file/d/1A3FbzmC1GpjrJjvSkiS47my7gYUX8DEA/view?usp=sharing

 # Files directory
 ```